codebytere/node-mac-contacts/README.md

   * `nickname` String (optional) - The nickname for the contact.
   * `jobTitle` String (optional) - The contact's job title.
   * `departmentName` String (optional) - The name of the department associated with the contact.
   * `organizationName` String (optional) - The name of the organization associated with the contact.
   * `middleName` String (optional) - The contact's middle name.
   * `birthday` String (optional) - The birthday for the contact in `YYYY-MM-DD` format.
   * `phoneNumbers` Array\<String\> (optional) - The phone numbers for the contact, as strings in [E.164 format](https://en.wikipedia.org/wiki/E.164): `+14155552671` or `+442071838750`.
   * `emailAddresses` Array\<String\> (optional) - The email addresses for the contact, as strings.
+  * `urlAddresses` Array\<String\> (optional) - The url addresses for the contact, as strings.

 Returns `Boolean` - whether the contact information was created successfully.

 Creates and save a new contact to the user's contacts database.

 This method will return `false` if access to Contacts has not been granted.